Deepan2486/Radiogenomic-classification-glioblastoma-multimodal-3D-MRI/README.md

 - [Results](results) contains all the implemented results (tabular and pictorial format) along with [code assistance](results/README.md)

+## Project Abstract
+O6-Methylguanine-DNA methyltransferase (MGMT) promoter methylation status is an important genetic characteristic of glioblastoma and is crucial for it’s diagnosis and chemotherapy efficacy.
+Multimodal MRI imaging techniques can contribute towards monitored automation of invasive surgical approaches.
+In this body of work, we propose an end-to-end pipeline of tumour segmentation and subsequent radiogenomic classification to classify the given MRI scans into being methylated or non-methylated.
+We develop a novel Multitask-learning based model (adapted from U-Net) to simultaneously perform segmentation and classification.
+Further, we utilise the segmentation results to cascade lightweight classification models based on several MRI slice sampling techniques to output the final classification scores.
+Our resultant pipeline performs well on each of the MRI axes, and several ensembles are tried out to arrive at suitable improvements.
+Based on 5-fold-cross-validation, we are able to surpass the current Kaggle leaderboard AUCs of the past BraTS RSNA-MICCAI Brain tumour challenge of 2021.

-## Problem Statement
+## Problem source
 This project uses the [BraTS 2021 Kaggle contest](https://www.kaggle.com/c/rsna-miccai-brain-tumor-radiogenomic-classification/overview/description) as the problem statement and utilises the same datasets as provided to competitors.
-3D MRI files were sourced from the auxillary contest hosted in [Synapse](https://www.synapse.org/#!Synapse:syn27046444/wiki/616571)
+3D MRI files were sourced from the auxillary contest hosted in [Synapse](https://www.synapse.org/#!Synapse:syn27046444/wiki/616571).